rielxyz/sub2prem-remover/README.md

 ## Disclaimer

-This script is for educational purposes.
-Use responsibly and in accordance with YouTube's Terms of Service.
+This script is provided for educational and research purposes only.
+Users are responsible for ensuring their use complies with YouTube's Terms of Service and applicable laws.
+The author assumes no responsibility for any consequences of using this script.

 ---